mzalota/crabs-video-analysis/README.md

 When Scientist UI starts, by default, the marker is set to **0**, for marking crabs.
 If mouse is clicked on image the "Crabs UI" will be opened.
 You can use 21 additional markers to mark other features in image.

 Press keyboard keys **1-9** or **F1-F12** to switch marker.
-Then if you click mous on a feature this feature will be written to markers.csv file with this id.
+Then if you click mouse on a feature this feature will be written to markers.csv file with this id.

+You can press Ctrl+Z to remove last marker from the file.

+### Manually adjusting drifts
+You may notice that after you mark a feature and advance the video, the marking is diverging significantly from the feature.
+This means that the automated drift calculation was off.
+You may want to adjust the drifts manually as follows:
+Use right-click of the mouse to mark any discernible feature on a frame, advance 50-200 frames and then right-click on the same feature to save the adjustment.
+The drift adjustment between the two frames will be saved.
+When UI is restarted the adjuste will be reflected.

 ## Glossary